FelixAburto/Phishing-Email-Analysis-Automation/README.md

 ### Web Artifacts:
 - **URLs in Email:** https[://]www[.]HAXXORSERVER[.]COM]
-- **Analysis:** The analysis done with VirusTotal reveals that this url has been associated with numerious malware.
+- **Analysis:** The analysis done with VirusTotal reveals that this url has been associated with numerous malware.

 ### Recommendations: